ilia-stepanov/data-engineering-system-design/README.md

 * Includes common system design interview questions
 * Example answers, tradeoffs, and diagrams
-* Practice prompts for mock interviews

----

-## 👋 Stay Tuned

-This repository is being actively developed as part of FAANG interview prep.
-If you like it — **watch** and **star** the repo!

----

-Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/ilia-stepanov/) if you're working on similar prep or want to collaborate.
+* Practice prompts for mock interviews ee to reach out via [LinkedIn](https://www.linkedin.com/in/ilia-stepanov/) if you're working on similar prep or want to collaborate.